rikkimongoose/wiregock-app/README.md

 # wiregock
-Small and very fast and stable implementation of Wiremock with Goland and MongoDB based of fiber lib.
+Small and very fast and stable implementation of Wiremock with Goland and MongoDB based on Gorilla MUX lib.

 ## Configuration